YuukanOO/uniformcss.com/get-started/fundamentals/color-system.md

 ## Secondary Colors

-Secondary colors are support primary colors or accents that compliment your brand.
+Secondary colors are a palette of colors designed to be complimentary and supportive of the primary set.
+These colors are often referred to as accents and used to further accentuate your brand.
 By default, there are 9 secondary color variants available.

 <div class="grid grid-cols-3 gap-24 leading-6">
   <div class="h-96 p-18 radius-sm bg-secondary text-white font-xs font-bold">